-- b.
-Streets and sidewalks must not exceed the minimum width standards of the Bureau of Transportation Engineering. - Groundwater monitoring wells constructed to the standards of the Oregon Water Resources Department and water quality monitoring stations, where access is by foot only; - 4.
-Utilities installed above or below developed portions of public rights-of-way; - 5.
-Utility service using a single utility pole or where no more than 100 square feet of ground surface is disturbed outside of the top of bank of water bodies and where the disturbed area is restored to the pre-construction conditions; - 6.
-Temporary site investigative work including soil tests, land surveys, groundwater and water quality monitoring stations when all of the following are met: - a.
+- 6. Temporary site investigative work including soil tests, land surveys, groundwater and water quality monitoring stations when all of the following are met: - a.
 The work is conducted using hand-held equipment only; - b.
 The disturbance is temporary; - c.
 Disturbance areas are restored to pre-existing conditions; and - d.
-No native trees are removed. - Installation of temporary fencing to protect resource enhancement project planting areas, or to close off or control the use of illegal trails.
+No native trees are removed and within the combined flood hazard area located outside of the IH, IG2 and EG2 zones, no non-native non-nuisance trees are removed. - 7.
+Installation of temporary fencing to protect resource enhancement project planting areas, or to close off or control the use of illegal trails.
 The fence must be removed within 5 years; - 8.
-Installation of signage as part of public recreational trail and resource enhancement projects; - 9.
-Additional disturbance for outdoor uses such as gardens and play areas where the added disturbance area meets all of the following: - a.
+Installation of signage as part of public recreational trail, as part of a resource enhancement project, or as required by a state or federal agency; - 9.
+Additional disturbance within an existing cemetery when all of the following are met: - a.
+The disturbance is for soil removal for a burial plot; - b.
+No more than 10 cubic yards of soil is removed per burial plot; - c.
+The disturbance area is set back at least 5 feet from the resource area of the environmental protection zone; and - d.
+No native trees 6 inches or more in diameter are removed; - 10.
+Additional disturbance for gardens, play areas surfaced with grass, groundcover plants, bark chips, sand or gravel, and septic systems when the added disturbance area meets all of the following: - a.
 The added disturbance area does not exceed 500 square feet; - b.
 The total disturbance area on the site does not exceed standards in Table 430-1; - c.
-No native trees 6 or more inches in diameter are removed; and - d.
-The disturbance area is located at least 30 feet from the top of bank of a stream or drainage and at least 50 feet from the edge of a wetland. - 10.
-Trails meeting all of the following: - a.
-Trails must be confined to a single ownership or be within a public trail easement; - Trail widths must not exceed 30 inches, stair width must not exceed 50 inches, and trail grade must not exceed 20 percent except for the portion of the trail containing stairs; - c.
-Plant trimming must not exceed a height of 8 feet and a width of 6 feet as shown in Figure 430-2;
+Outside the combined flood hazard area, no native trees 6 or more inches in diameter are removed; - d.
+Within the combined flood hazard area, no native or non-native non-nuisance trees 6 or more inches in diameter are removed; and - e.
+The disturbance area is located at least 30 feet from the top of bank of a stream or drainage and at least 50 feet from the edge of a wetland. - 11.
+Trails and fire breaks meeting all of the following: - a.
+The trails or fire break must be confined to a single ownership or be within a public trail easement; - Widths must not exceed 36 inches.
+For trails, stair width must not exceed 50 inches, and trail grade must not exceed 20 percent except for the portion of the trail containing stairs;

-- d.
-No native trees 6 or more inches in diameter and no native shrubs larger than 5 feet tall may be removed; - e.
-Trails must not be paved; and - f.
-Trails must be at least 15 feet from the top of bank of all water bodies.
+- c.
+Plant trimming must not exceed a height of 8 feet and a width of 6 feet as shown in Figure 430-2; - d.
+Outside the combined flood hazard area, no native trees 6 or more inches in diameter and no native shrubs larger than 5 feet tall may be removed; - Within the combined flood hazard area, no native or non-native non-nuisance trees 6 or more inches in diameter and no native shrubs larger than 5 feet tall may be removed; - f.
+The trails or fire break must not be paved; and - g.
+The trails or fire break must be at least 15 feet from the top of bank of all water bodies.